 The traditional crutch is prepared by the user and disposed of after the joint is finished.
 They can be purchased in pre-cut booklets, credit-card-sized sheets, or made by simply cutting up blank index cards.
 As a general rule, try to stay away from using crutch material that contains petroleum-based dye or ink as it can emit hazardous fumes when burned.

 Regardless of whether you purchase pre-cut crutch booklets or cards or cut your own from index cards, they must be prepared before they can be incorporated into the joint.
-Thus, we have created this simple step-by-step guide to help you prepare your crutches.
+Thus, I have created this simple step-by-step guide to help you prepare your crutches.

 Step 1: Cut to Size